unity0S/trello-clone/README.md

 - /swagger-ui.html

 ## Project
-You can use the project endpoints to create, update or delete a project.
-When you CREATE a project you became a project leader/owner.
+You can use the projectEntity endpoints to create, update or delete a projectEntity.
+When you CREATE a projectEntity you became a projectEntity leader/owner.
-Upon deletion the projects tasks and the added collaborators will be deleted too.
+Upon deletion the projectEntities tasks and the added collaboratorEntities will be deleted too.

 ## Project Task
 You can add Ptoject Tasks to an exising and only existing Project.
 Create, update, delete with the corresponding endpoints.
-Project Leaders and Collaborators can manipulate project tasks.
+Project Leaders and Collaborators can manipulate projectEntity tasks.

 ## Collaborators
 You can add Collaborators to an existing Project.
-This Collaborator can be an existing user or a non-existing user as well.
+This Collaborator can be an existing userEntity or a non-existing userEntity as well.
 They will receive an email that states they have been added to specified Project.
 If you are already a User, you have nothing to do, once you Log in you will see the Project.
 If you are not yet registered, you need to register and use the email address which received the system notification about the invite.

 ## Project Leaders vs Collaborators
 When you create a new Project you automatically became the Project Leader.